-The European Geosciences Union's official blog (geolog.egu.eu), Facebook page and Twitter account (@EuroGeosciences, conference hashtag: #EGU17) are also good sources of information and news, both in the run up to, and during the General Assembly.
+The European Geosciences Union's official blog (geolog.egu.eu), Facebook page and Twitter account (@EuroGeosciences, conference hashtag: #EGU18) are also good sources of information and news, both in the run up to, and during the General Assembly.
 They are frequently updated during the meeting, and are an excellent way of following what's going on at the conference online.

-The EGU 2017 mobile app will be available a few days prior to the General Assembly.
-You will be able to download it by scanning the QR code available at the General Assembly website or by going directly to app.egu2017.eu on your mobile device.
-You will be directed to the version of the EGU

-2017 app for your particular smartphone, which you can download for free.
+The EGU 2018 mobile app will be available a few days prior to the General Assembly.
+You will be able to download it by scanning the QR code available at the General Assembly website or by going directly to app.egu2018.eu on your mobile device.
+You will be directed to the version of the EGU 2018 app for your particular smartphone, which you can download for free.
 The General Assembly app can be used to browse and search the meeting programme, select presentations to be added to your own personal programme, and find out more about the General Assembly on Twitter.
-More information about the app, and how to use it, can be found on the EGU blog (an updated post for the 2017 app will be available nearer the time of the conference).
+More information about the app, and how to use it, can be found on the EGU blog (an updated post for the 2018 app may be available nearer the time of the conference).

-Another good source of information at the General Assembly is the daily 2-page newsletter EGU Today, which highlights sessions and events at the meeting and is distributed to participants each day of the week.
-Pick up a copy on your way into the ACV, or check the latest issue, which will be available online closer to the Assembly.
+Another good source of information at the General Assembly is the daily two-page newsletter EGU Today, which highlights sessions and events at the meeting and is distributed to participants each day of the week.
+Pick up a copy on your way into the ACV, or check the latest issue, which will be available online, and through the conference app, closer to the Assembly.